barryclark/jekyll-now/_posts/2016-12-21-EE8-Next-Steps.md

 title: Java EE 8 - Community Survey Results and Next Steps
 ---

 Thanks to everyone who took the time to complete the Java EE Community Survey!
-1693 of you completed the survey, and ranked the importance of 21 different component technologies included in our proposed Java EE roadmap presented at JavaOne 2016. <!--more-->For more detail on this roadmap, watch [Anil Gaur’s Keynote at JavaOne 2016](https://www.youtube.com/watch?v=ZqfjW-RQPOs).
+1693 of you completed the survey<!--more-->, and ranked the importance of 21 different component technologies included in our proposed Java EE roadmap presented at JavaOne 2016.
+For more detail on this roadmap, watch [Anil Gaur’s Keynote at JavaOne 2016](https://www.youtube.com/watch?v=ZqfjW-RQPOs).

 Detailed findings and analysis can be found here and the chart below summarizes community ranking of component technologies surveyed, from most important to least important.